 Short Points: DVC allows you to purchase up to 24 points per use year if you are short points for a stay, but not until you are 7 months from your checkin date.
 If you have 160 points and need 162, you can borrow 2 points for $19/point.
 Need more than the 24 allowed points from Disney?
 Contact a DVC rental agency to help you get the points you need or click here to consider renting points from a DVC company.

 Contract years: Depending on when you buy into your “Home” resort, will decide how many years you have left on the contract.
 Example: If the Polynesian opened in 2015 and you bought in 2015, you have ownership for 50 years.
-If you were to buy in 2020, you have ownership for 45 years at the Polynesian.
+If you bought in 2020, you have ownership for 45 years at the Polynesian.

 Additional Fees: An additional fee applies to schedule a trip with Adventures By Disney, RCI and a Disney cruise.
 There is no fee to schedule a stay at Aulani, Grand Californian, Bay Lake Tower, Boardwalk, Beach Club, Hilton Head, Old Key West, Saratoga Springs, Animal Kingdom Jambo and Kidani, Vero Beach, Grand Floridian and Wilderness Lodge (Copper Creek/Boulder Ridge).